spotinst/help/src/docs/elastigroup/features-azure/networking.md

 ![azure-networking-1](https://github.com/spotinst/help/assets/106514736/5d0945f2-251c-4ed6-849b-f3c340477097)

-The Virtual Network must be a valid virtual network in Azure that is registered under the same region as the Elastigroup.
+The virtual network must be a valid virtual network in Azure that is registered under the same region as the Elastigroup.

 Each network interface defines a subnet it will launch to.
 A number of network interfaces can reference the same subnet.
 It is possible to define under each network interface a single Azure Network Security Group.
 It is also possible to use several Azure Application Security Groups on a single network interface.

-You can have Elastigroup define a Public IP on a network interface and describe the SKU (Standard or Basic) to provision a Public IP.
+You can have Elastigroup define a public IP on a network interface and describe the SKU (standard or basic) to provision a public IP.
 When a public IP SKU is selected, it must be upheld between all the network interfaces of the Elastigroup.
-Note: The Public IP’s SKU can affect the applicable load balancers that the Elastigroup can utilize.
+Note: the public IP’s SKU can affect the applicable load balancers that the Elastigroup can utilize.

 ## Static IP Pools

-With Elastigroup, you can view how your application scales up and down with our Auto-scaler.
+With Elastigroup, you can view how your application scales up and down with our autoscaler.
 During the provisioning of your VMs, Elastigroup can effectively employ pools of various IP addresses, and upon scaling down, it will release or detatch the addresses.

 ### Private IP Pool